-After years of squeezed margins thanks to ultra-low interest rates, banks' profitability is increasing.
-However, higher rates have brought increased recession risk and have exposed inept risk management within some US regional banks.
+After years of squeezed margins thanks to ultra-low interest rates, banks' profitability is increasing (in part, as the spread between the interest rates that they pay on deposits and the rates that they charge borrowers widens).
+However, higher rates have brought increased recession risk and, as we discuss from page 4 onwards, have exposed inept risk management within some US regional banks, with some high-profile bank failures.